 There will be 3 midterm exams and the final exam is comprehensive.
 There will be no makeup tests unless you obtain written (email is fine) approval from me PRIOR to the exam.
 All exams will have multiple choice questions and answers.
 You will need to provide documentation for your absence if you are ill or have a family illness or death.
-I will ask you to bring in a note from Health Services or your Doctor.
+I will ask you to bring in a note from Health Services or your doctor.
 Similarly, a note from a university sports coach is required if there is an away game that you must attend.
+If you will be taking the exams through the DRC, you must see me in the first or second week and bring all paperwork for me to sign at least 1 week before each exam.
+If you are absent due to to scheduled NIU team sporting events, see me for make up exams.